dquinon2/kwk-instructors-practice/README.md

 Find the line with your name and submit a Pull Request changing the line with your name:

-Consider the important question "The *best* pizza is..."
+Consider the important question "The *best* pizza is ..."

 * Chen says "(fill me in)"
 * Sara Beth says "(fill me in)"
 * Shannon says "(fill me in)"
 * Ashley says "(fill me in)"
 * Hunter says "(fill me in)"
-* Dayarelis says "(fill me in)"
+* Dayarelis says "(pepperoni)"
 * Michelle says "(fill me in)"
 * Ashanti says "(fill me in)"
 * Sarah R says "(fill me in)"